KattisLej/django_tutorial/README.md

 ## Description

 The purpose of this project is for learning:
-* Learning Django
+* Learning Django in general
 * python
-* virtual environments
+* Using virtual environments
+* Creating a web application with Django

 ### Dependencies